kcfdaniel/Addition-RNN/README.md

 ---
 **Checklist of Possibilities**

-⋅⋅* Unordered sub-list.
-⋅⋅* Unordered sub-list.
-⋅⋅* Unordered sub-list.
-⋅⋅* Unordered sub-list.
+* Unordered list can use asterisks
+* Unordered list can use asterisks
+* Unordered list can use asterisks
+* Unordered list can use asterisks
+* Unordered list can use asterisks